techiegt37/InternNova-project-2/README.md

 Some regions have high sales but comparatively lower margins.

-Outliers were checked using IQR method.
+Outliers were checked using the IQR method.

-Visualizations
+Data Visualizations

 The project includes: